craftcms/docs/docs/5.x/configure.md

 ];
 ```

-If you are interested in auto-completion and type hints from your editor, the equivalent "fluent" style declaration <Since ver="4.2.0" feature="Fluent config" /> would look like this:
+If you are interested in auto-completion and type hints from your editor, the equivalent "fluent" style declaration would look like this:

 ```php
 use craft\config\GeneralConfig;